Velika, Croatia: Geography

 It is located on the southern slopes of Papuk Mountain 12 km north of Požega, in the Požega-Slavonia County, with the elevation of 278 m.

 Velika is located on the Požega - Slatina county road and Velika - Požega - Pleternica railway.

 Economy

 Chief occupations include farming, viticulture and tourism (recreational centre).

 Demographics

-There are a total of 5,607 people in the municipality, in the following settlements:
+There are a total of 5,607 people in the municipality (census 2011), in the following settlements: